-- This is China Airlines Airbus A300 crashing due to a software bug on April 26, 1994, killing 264 innocent lives
+- China Airlines Airbus A300 crashed due to a software bug on April 26, 1994, killing 264 innocents live

 - In April of 1999, a software bug caused the failure of a $1.2 billion military satellite launch, the costliest accident in history

 - In May of 1996, a software bug caused the bank accounts of 823 customers of a major U.S. bank to be credited with 920 million US dollars.